This was a two platform station, crossed by a road bridge, diverted from its original course and subsequently routed back to its original course.

 The goods yard, on the south side of the line, was approached by reversal from the westbound line.

-There were two signal boxes.
-These were replaced by one to the west end. in 1887, probably when the loop opened.
+The two signal boxes were replaced by one at the west end.

 Warrenhill Level Crossing